Skip to main content

 • Where do courses take place?

 • The majority of our courses take place in person at the Trilith Studios Production Centre (461 Sandy Creek Rd Fayetteville, GA 30214).
-A few of our courses are virtual or hybrid and will be listed as such on their sign-up page.
+However, we have several virtual course options as well.

 • What happens after I enroll in a course?